 I don’t think I’ll ever get there.

 The temple itself is sort of disappointing.
-Even though I knew there wouldn’t really be much left inside (the vengeful Thutmose III made sure that nothing that obviously referenced his stepmother remained once he finally ascended to the throne), it is still a little disappointing after the detailed carving and gaudy decoration on display this morning.
+Even though I knew there wouldn’t really be much left inside (Thutmose III made sure that nothing that obviously referenced his stepmother remained once he finally ascended to the throne), it is still a little disappointing after the detailed carving and gaudy decoration on display this morning.
 There should be more inside such a striking structure!

 Not that there isn’t anything here.
 There are a few painted panels and a phalanx of large statues standing guard.

 I love the way the color still brings life to some of the faces.